lukegun/BIOMEC/README.md

 # BIOMEC
-Bayesian Inference and Optimisation for the Monash electrochemical Simulator
+Bayesian Inference and Optimisation for the Monash electrochemical Simulator (MECSim)